Television

 Television production companies

-Open channels or state media institutions
+Open channels or state media authorities

 There are a variety of fields of activity in television, e.g. editor, author, reporter, correspondent and presenter.
 Television journalists often work in many of these fields at the same time.

 State media authorities can be attractive employers for humanities graduates.
 They monitor private broadcasters, television stations and telemedia, e.g. with regard to the protection of minors.
-Another focus of the state media authorities is the promotion of media competence, e.g. through open channels or various projects in the field of media education.
+Another focus of the state media authorities is the promotion of media literacy, e.g. through open channels or various projects in the field of media education.

 Work as/in